Aminolevulinic acid dehydratase deficiency porphyria: Treatment

-Specific drugs have been identified that can trigger ADP attacks.
-Inducers of the CYP-450 enzymes are drugs that should be discontinued or avoided in patients with ADP.
-Drugs included in this category are anti-convulsants like phenytoin and carbamazepine, and other drugs like barbiturates, St. John's wort, and rifampin.

 Prevalence

 The condition is extremely rare, with fewer than 10 cases ever reported.
 All reported cases have been seen in males.
 A feature of ADP that separates it from other porphyrias is that it is more prevalent in males than in females.
 However, it theoretically affects males and females at the same rate.
 Most cases have been identified in Europe but it can occur in any population.